Gift-Ojeabulu/Gift-Ojeabulu/README.md

-### I am currently open to speaking at hiring for data scientist or machine learning engineer.
+### I am currently open to speaking at tech events, hiring for data scientist or machine learning engineer role.

 ###